 Otherwise the ATM asks if you want another transaction and the next person can press yes and clean your account out!
 Use the Commonwealth ATM if possible as they carry large notes which means less bulk in your wallet and more money in one bank transaction for same bank fee.
 Don’t use the ATM in 7/11 stores as they are not always safe and seem to be the ones where scammers are found.

 Only drink bottled water and only use bottled water for cleaning your teeth.
-If ice is made with bottled water it’s safe.
+If ice is made with bottled water it’s safe as it is in most reputable restaurants and cafes now.

 Tip: Hang shower cap over your bathroom tap so you don’t clean your teeth with Bali tap water and get sick.